rsyncOSX/RsyncUIdocs/content/post/Built.md

 - [read json ](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift) configuration file for tasks, only the JSON version of RsyncUI
 - [write json](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) configuration file for tasks, only the JSON version of RsyncUI
-- [observing signals](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) within the process object, both versions
+- [observing signals](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) within the process object,
-- debouncing input from user, filter strings and other values which are validated before saving, both versions
+- debouncing input from user, filter strings and other values which are validated before saving

 The user input for search or filter is by default a `@State` string variable.
 The view reacts on the input by every keypress and the filter algorithm is triggered by every keypress.
 This causes a sluggish user interface, but by debounce input by *a second* causes the filter algorithm only to update the view after the debounce period.